the-events-calendar/tribe-common/readme.txt

 * Feat - Fire an action on Service Provider registration; register Service Providers on action with `Container::register_on_action`.
 * Fix - Ensure we output valid html around <dt> and <dd> elements in an accessible way.
 [TEC-4812]
+* Feat - Add Generator-based fetching of posts to the Repository/ORM.
+[ET-1648]

 = [5.1.3] 2023-07-13 =